HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request body is empty.
+The request body must contain a JSON object with the following properties:

+- `userId` - The unique identifier of the user

 #### Response